wilso663/stats-preview-card-component/README.md

 ### Useful resources

 - [Grid Critters](https://mastery.games/gridcritters/) - This educational game helped me understand and reinforce fundamental knowledge of css grid.
-I felt like I finally understood how to use grid on a deep level after going this all of the exercises.
+I felt like I finally understood what I needed to do to learn css grid and other topics on a deep level for expertise after going through the exercises.

 ## Author